chigirits/vrc-video-redirector/README.md

 # vrc-video-redirector

-Redirect the video URL to a playable one in VRChat for Meta Quest.
+This is an HTTP server that redirects the video URL to a playable one in VRChat for Meta Quest.
+You can use it on your own server without worrying about the status of the original Jinnnai system.

 ## Requirements